csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

   image anyway.
   * This means desktop will fetch the mobile image and, conditionally, the desktop image.
-* The PDP has two near (if not completely) identical carousels on it—more additional fetches.
+* The PDP has two near (if not completely) identical carousels on it — more additional fetches.
   * JS hides one of the carousels, but not before incurring a severe layout shift.